Sophisticated Sanctuary in Coogee

 Josh’s smart, unfussy design divided the backyard into three equal areas: pool, lawn and entertaining area.
 'By keeping the layout relatively simple, we were able to create interest using the material palette, colour tones and plants,' he points out.
 A light colour scheme offset by the deep green of subtropical plants gives the illusion of space and depth, while the pool’s high walls serve a dual purpose: retaining neighbouring properties as well as hiding pool equipment in a custom-built shed behind the rear wall.
 Closer to the house, the garden’s casual lounge area incorporates a custom outdoor kitchen, where a simple concrete bench top is warmed by vertical lines of cedar cabinetry.

 'Given the white walls, we needed a lush planting scheme,' says Josh.
 'We used a combination of heliconias, bamboo, ginger, crassula, olives and carpobrotus, which cascades over the pool walls.
-All of the plants are low maintenance, which suits our clients’ busy lifestyles.
+All of the plants are low maintenance, which suits our clients’ busy lifestyles.'

 Undoubtedly the hero of the space, the pool (lined with stunning glass mosaic tiles by Ezzari) is a heavenly prism of cool blue.
 Despite the complicated nature of the project, says Josh, the young family got its wish of a poolside summer.